truemagic-coder/nemo-agent/README.md

 * Support current folder structure of projects for refactoring []
 * Support poetry []
 * Get all files in a folder recursive and put them into context for analysis []
+* Conversational interface []

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer
-NemoAgent generates code using AI.
+Nemo Agent generates code using AI.
 While it strives for accuracy and best practices, the generated code should be reviewed and tested before use in production environments.